raghul-parthipan/raghul-parthipan.github.io/content/about.md

 ---

 Hi, I'm Raghul.
-I'm a final year PhD student at the University of Cambridge's Computer Laboratory and the British Antarctic Survey.
+I've just finished my PhD at the University of Cambridge's Computer Laboratory, where I worked on probabilistic ML models for weather, and am now interning at Amazon.

 <br>